-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 cup (113 g or 1 stick) unsalted butter, softened
+- ½ cup (113 g or 1 stick) unsalted butter, room temperature

-- 1 cup (200 g) sugar
+- 1 cup (200 g) granulated sugar

-- 1/2 teaspoon almond extract
+- ½ teaspoon almond extract

-- 2 tablespoons whole milk (or 2% milk)
+- 2 tablespoons whole milk, (low-fat works too)

-- 1/2 cup sliced almonds
+- ½ cup sliced almonds

-- 1 cup (120 g) powdered sugar sifted
+- 1 cup (120 g) powdered sugar, sifted

-- Preheat oven to 325° F. Line baking sheets with parchment paper and set aside.
+- Preheat oven to 325℉.
+Line baking sheets with parchment paper and set aside.

 - In a large bowl, whisk together flour, baking powder, and salt in.
 Set aside.